Seagather/Marshal-Pundit-Reviews/README.md

 ## Acknowledgements
 * Special thanks to [Felipe Alarcon](https://github.com/felipe-alarcon), I appreciate more than you' ll ever know
-* Most sincere appreciation to my fellow students and Support team at Code Institute for their immeasurable feedback.
+* Most sincere appreciation to my fellow students, Slack Community and Support team at Code Institute for their immeasurable feedback.

 _<div align="right"><p style="text-align: right"><a href="#top">Back to top</a></p></div>_